 Kentucky Academic Standards

-The Kentucky Academic Standards contain the minimum required standards that all Kentucky students should have the opportunity to learn before graduating from Kentucky high schools.
+The Kentucky Academic Standards Revision Process contain the minimum required standards that all Kentucky students should have the opportunity to learn before graduating from Kentucky high schools.
 The standards address what is to be learned, but do not address how learning experiences are to be designed or what resources should be used.

 The Kentucky Academic Standards (KAS) Grades Primary-12 help ensure that all students across the commonwealth are focusing on a common set of standards and have opportunities to learn at a high level.